hiteshgithub109/Data-Structures-Cpp-Headers/README.md

 ## Contributing

 Contributions are welcome!
 If you find any bugs or want to add new features, please create a pull request or submit an issue.

-## License

-This project is licensed under the MIT License - see the [LICENSE](MyLibraryLicense.license) file for details.